 The TTM organizes a brief impromptu speaking session for the meeting.
-Table Topics gives members who aren’t assigned a speaking role the opportunity to speak during the meeting and get people to learn to “think and speak on their feet.
-The TTM challenges each member with a subject, and the speakers responds with a one-to 1-1/2-minute impromptu talk.
-As TTM you have an opportunity to practice planning, preparation, organization, time management and facilitation skills; your preparation and topic selection help train members to quickly organize and express their thoughts in an impromptu setting.
+Table Topics gives members who aren’t assigned a speaking role the opportunity to speak during the meeting and get people to learn to “think and speak on their feet.”
+The TTM challenges each member with a subject, and the speakers respond with a one-to 1-1/2-minute impromptu talk.
+As TTM, you have an opportunity to practice planning, preparation, organization, time management, and facilitation skills; your preparation and topic selection help train members to quickly organize and express their thoughts in an impromptu setting.

 There are many creative ways to handle Table Topics; look online for ideas.
 The basic objective of the questions is not to put the speaker in a tough position; it is to provide a reasonable challenge to develop a brief spontaneous speech.
 Develop questions that allow the respondents to “show their stuff”.

 Before the Meeting